 However, this route usually requires a general knowledge of writing code in order to seek out the right answers, topics and skill levels.
 If you plan on turning to the community forums for help and support, you’ll need to have a basic understanding of developer lingo and references.
 Otherwise, you can easily get lost in the madness and untangle yourself from the thread only to realize you never got a straightforward answer.

 We recommend you learn Python through a dedicated series of online courses that are expert-authored, tailored to your skill level and can be completed at your own pace.
+We've built a guide on How to Learn Python with a huge range of resources including key terms, courses, beginner projects, and more.
 Check out Pluralsight Python courses to start learning this valuable language today!

 5 keys to successful organizational design